surysagar/javascript-questions/README.md

 ```

 - A: Forever, the data doesn't get lost.
-- B: When the user closes the tab.
+- B: When the user closes the tab.// absolutely
 - C: When the user closes the entire browser, not only the tab.
 - D: When the user shuts off their computer.